 The The Noor-ul-Ain Diamond, a 60-carat gem, was given to Empress Farah Diba in the form of a tiara when she married Mohammad Reza Shah Pahlavi, the last shah of Iran.
 The centrepiece of the tiara is the famous pink diamond

-This extremely rare 15.38 carat, pear-shaped pink diamond, set in a simple ring, it is believed to be the most expensive vivid pink diamond to ever be sold on an auction – where it was bought for $31.6 million.
+This extremely rare 15.38 carat, pear-shaped pink diamond, set in a simple ring, it is believed to be the most expensive vivid pink diamond to ever be sold on an auction at the time – where it was bought for $31.6 million.
 The colour of the diamond is meant to be quite vivid, according to David Bennett, a worldwide chairman of Sotheby’s International Jewellery.
 The diamond was sold in an auction at Sotheby’s in Geneva, in May, 2016.

 The Pink Star, formerly known as the Steinmetz pink diamond, is a huge 59.60 carat, oval-shaped vivid pink diamond.
 It was cut and polished from a 132.5 carat rough diamond, mined from South Africa circa 1999.
 The Pink Star diamond currently holds impressive records, such as being the biggest pink fancy vivid diamond ever discovered as well as its price, being sold in an auction in Geneva in 2014 for $83 million!
-The lucky buyer was diamond-cutter Isaac Wolf, who bought is as an investment.
+The lucky buyer was diamond-cutter Isaac Wolf, who bought it as an investment.
 It is also famous for being extraordinary in size and exceptionally rich in colour, surpassing all others known to exist in government, royal or private collections.

 The previous name eludes to the diamond’s previous owner, The Steinmetz Group, who cut the stone into a mixed cut, featuring an oval shape with a brilliant cut pavilion.
 It took almost two years to complete.
 On May, 2003, the impressive gemstone was displayed to the public for the first time in a public ceremony in Monaco.